Robert Webster (politician): Business career

 He is a former Executive Director of the International Banks and Securities Association of Australia and is now a Director of Korn Ferry International and Chair of the Board at Endeavour Energy.

 Community service

 Between 1997 and 2004 he served a Chairman of the National Science & Technology Centre, Questacon.
-He is currently chairman of ANZ Stadium's Advisory Board and a member of Newington College Council.
+He is currently chairman of ANZ Stadium's Advisory Board.
+He is a former member of Newington College Council.

+Honours and recognition

+Webster was appointed a Member of the Order of Australia in the 2024 King's Birthday Honours for "significant service to the people and Parliament of New South Wales, and to business".